Session 2.1: Get Claude on your laptop, plan for the office

 claude

-It’ll open a browser to authenticate.
-Sign in with your personal Claude account (Pro or Max — both work; Max is worth it once you’re using this daily).
-Quick smoke test inside the session:
+It opens a browser to authenticate.
+Sign in with your personal Claude account.
+Pro and Max both work; Max is worth it once you’re using this daily.

 What files are in my home directory?
 Just a quick summary.